 Who Qualifies for the Gold Play Button?

 Same Eligibility + Community Guidelines compliance rules as Silver, with additional scrutiny on subscriber authenticity.
 At 1M, YouTube examines subscriber velocity patterns, watch behavior relative to subscriber count, and any history of engagement manipulation.
-Channels that built organically and stayed monetization-eligible pass cleanly.
+Channels that were built organically and stayed monetization-eligible pass cleanly.

 How to Claim the Gold Play Button?